A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Theory and Results

 Exploiting the geometry in Figure \ref{fig:derivationSetup}, we relate $\cos( \varphi_i )$ as a dot product of the surface unit normal, $\hat{n}$, and the vector from $\mathbf{E}_{\perp}(\mathbf{r})$ to $q_i$, which we denote $\vec{ d_i }$ : $\cos( \varphi_i ) = \left( \hat{n} \cdot \vec{ d_i } \right) / d_i $.
 Applying equation \ref{eq:fenley_potential} to \ref{eq:point_charge_potential_normal_derivative}, and summing over the charge distribution (Figure \ref{fig:derivationSetup}) we arrive at:

-At the dielectric boundary, applying equation \ref{eq:sigma} to equation \ref{eq:electric_field_normal}, gives the following closed-form, analytical approximation for the apparent surface charge:
+where we have made the substitution $r = A+p$ described in Figure \ref{fig:derivationSetup}.
+At the dielectric boundary, $p=0$, applying equation \ref{eq:sigma} to equation \ref{eq:electric_field_normal} gives the following closed-form, analytical approximation for the apparent surface charge:

-We have attempted to re-optimize the value of $\alpha$ in the context of equation \ref{eq:sigma_total} using our small molecule set: the effort led to only a very minor improvement in accuracy (not shown), so we have decided to retain the original, rigorously derived \cite{sigalovIncorporatingVariableDielectricJCP2005} $\alpha = 0.580127$, for use in the approximation.
+These two equations are the main analytical result of this work.
+Equations \ref{eq:fenley_potential}, \ref{eq:electric_field_normal}, and \ref{eq:sigma_total} rely on approximating the $\frac{l}{l + 1}$ term of equation \ref{eq:KirkwoodInfinite} as $\frac{l}{l + 1} = const = \alpha$ for $l > 0$, which allows the infinite Kirkwood series to be summed without truncation.
+That approach proves critical to both accuracy and computational efficiency\cite{fenleyAnalyticalApproachComputingJCP2008} of the closed-form approximations, based on the Kirkwood solution.
+The value of $\alpha$ in equation \ref{eq:fenley_potential} was rigorously derived previously\cite{sigalovIncorporatingVariableDielectricJCP2005} to minimize RMSD to the exact Kirkwood solution for electrostatic potential, equation \ref{eq:KirkwoodInfinite}, assuming a random charge distribution inside a perfect sphere.
+Here we have attempted to re-optimize the value of $\alpha$ in the context of equation \ref{eq:sigma_total}, aiming at best agreement with the reference for hydration free energies of our small molecule set.
+The effort led to only a very minor improvement in accuracy (not shown), so we have decided to retain the original\cite{sigalovIncorporatingVariableDielectricJCP2005} $\alpha = 0.580127$ for use in our ASC approximation.